 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Cerebellum.
 Light micrograph of a section through the cerebellum in the brain, showing Purkinje nerve cells.
-Each Purkinje cell is composed of a flask-shaped cell body (purple dots) from which branch numerous dendrites (purple strands).
-Purkinje cells are arranged at the junction of the molecular (pink) and granular (orange/brown) layers of the cerebellum, which make up the grey matter of the brain.
+Each Purkinje cell is composed of a flask-shaped cell body (red dots) from which branch numerous dendrites (redstrands).
+Purkinje cells are arranged at the junction of the molecular (orange) and granular (brown) layers of the cerebellum, which make up the grey matter of the brain.
 Nerve impulses flow to the Purkinje cells through their dendrites.
 The message is then passed on to the white matter deep in the cerebellar cortex.
 Nuclei (small dots) of other nerve cells, such as glial cells, can be seen throughout the grey matter.
 Magnification: x 80 when 10cm wide.

 Model release not required.
 Property release not required.